AnantharamanLab/TYMEFLIES_Viral/Mapping_metagenomic_assemblies/README.md

 [script] 07.Mapping_metagenomic_assemblies.step1.run_bowtie2_mapping_for_each_metagenome.pl

-**2 Get MAG abundance pattern, both monthly pattern (aggregated across 20 years) and yearly pattern (for months in each year)**
+**2 Get MAG abundance pattern, including seasonly pattern (aggregated across 20 years), year-season pattern, and yearly pattern (for each year)**

-These four files will be generated in the resulted folder "MAG_abundance":
+These five files will be generated in the resulted folder "MAG_abundance":

-Family2month2abun.txt - Family abundances (normalized by read number per metagenome, 100M reads per metagenome, and metagenome number per month) for each month
+Family2season2abun.txt - Family abundances (normalized by read number per metagenome, 100M reads per metagenome, and metagenome number per month) for each season

-Family2year_month2abun.txt - Family abundances for each year-month (each month within a year, e.g., "2000-09"; normalizing steps were the same as the above)
+Family2year_season2abun.txt - Family abundances for each year-season (each season within a year, e.g., "2000-Spring"; normalizing steps were the same as the above)

+Season2num_of_metagenomes.txt - number of metagenomes in each season

-Month2num_of_metagenomes.txt - number of metagenomes in each month
+Year_season2num_of_metagenomes.txt - number of metagenomes in each year-season

-Year_month2num_of_metagenomes.txt - number of metagenomes in each year-month
+Year2num_of_metagenomes.txt - number of metagenomes in each year

 [script] 07.Mapping_metagenomic_assemblies.step2.get_MAG_abundance_pattern.pl